Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 5, 7, 10 Pfaffians

 \end{Cor}

-Interestingly enough, the Picard-Fuchs operator $\mathscr{D}_{5}$ has two special points, $0$ and $\infty$.
-There is again a preferable new variable $\tilde{\phi}=\phi/2^{8}$ and the Picard-Fuchs equation around $\infty$ with respect to this new variable is identical to the initial one.
-Hence, both of the special points $0$ and $\infty$ seem to correspond to the Calabi-Yau threefold $X_{5}$ in this case.
+Interestingly enough, the Picard--Fuchs operator $\mathscr{D}_{5}$ has two special points, namely $0$ and $\infty$.
+There is again a preferable new variable $\tilde{\phi}=\phi/2^{8}$ and the Picard--Fuchs equation around $\infty$ with respect to the new variable is identical to the initial one.
+Therefore it seems that both $0$ and $\infty$ correspond to the degree 5 Calabi--Yau threefold $X_{5}$ in this case.